Altice takes 12% stake in BT, no takeover offer plans

-Patrick Drahi's Altice Group (ATUS.N) said on Thursday that it had taken a 12.1% stake in Britain's BT Group (BT.L) becoming its largest shareholder.
+(Reuters) - Patrick Drahi’s Altice Group said on Thursday that it had taken a 12.1% stake in Britain’s BT Group becoming its largest shareholder.

 “Altice holds the Board and Management team of BT in high regard and is supportive of their strategy,” Altice UK, a company formed for the purpose of holding the BT stake, said in a statement.